18684092/ESP32-MicroPython/README.md

  - A quick [reference guide](https://docs.micropython.org/en/latest/esp32/quickref.html) is available for the ESP32

  ### Useful to know
- - pLance will highlight an error with `import machine` which is an itellisense problem.
+ - pyLance will highlight an error with `import machine` which is an itellisense problem.
 [Micropy Cli](https://github.com/BradenM/micropy-cli) might help.

  - At the command prompt within the pyMakr terminal (interactive REPL) getting the ESP32 MAC address can be found by the following code: